dlworldpeace/ISO-Packager/README.md

 __Pre-setup__

-For both Linux and Windows users, run command line `xjc -version` to check if you have **xjc** installed.
+For both Linux and Windows users (Windows Linux Subsystem not supportted), run command line `xjc -version` to check if you have **xjc** installed.

 On successful install, you will see